 Post on your website often

-If you’re not updating your website often now, spending a few minutes making small updates weekly might be a good first step.
+If you’re not updating your website often yet, spending a few minutes making small updates weekly might be a good first step.
 Setting a weekly habit of updating the website with important weekly highlights and announcements will make a big difference in the long run.
 Using a super easy website builder made for sports can save you time.

 Get a domain for your website